VamshiTeja/VamshiTeja.github.io/_pages/about.md

 # Recent News
 * December 1, 2018.
-Received Job offer from [Mercari,Japan](https://mercari.com/) as a Software Engineer.
+Going to join [Mercari, Japan](https://mercari.com/) as a Software Engineer in October 2019!.